markhuang1212/markhuang1212/README.md

 ### Hi there 👋

-- 🌱 I’m currently majoring in Mathematics and Computer Science
+- 🌱 I’m currently a Software Engineer based in Hong Kong
 - 📫 How to reach me: mark.huang1212@gmail.com

 <!--